phalcon/documentation/docs/application-micro.md

     callable $handler
 ): Micro
 ```
-Appends an `after` middleware to be called after execute the route
+Appends an `after` middleware to be called after executing the route

 ```php
 public function afterBinding(
     callable $handler
 ): Micro
 ```
-Appends a afterBinding middleware to be called after model binding
+Appends an `afterBinding` middleware to be called after model binding

 ```php
 public function before(
     callable $handler
 ): Micro
 ```
-Appends a before middleware to be called before execute the route
+Appends a before middleware to be called before executing the route

 ```php
 public function delete(